pytorch/pytorch/docs/source/distributed.rst

   - Use Gloo, unless you have specific reasons to use MPI.

-Common environmental variables
+Common environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Choosing the network interface to use
 """""""""""""""""""""""""""""""""""""
-This is a common environmental variable to set.
+This is a common environment variable to set.
 By default, both NCCL and Gloo backends will try to find the network interface to use for communication.
 However, this is not always guaranteed to be successful from our experiences.
 Therefore, if you encounter any problem on either backend not being able to find the correct network interface.
-You can try to set the following two environmental variables for NCCL and Gloo, respectively.
+You can try to set the following two environment variables for NCCL and Gloo, respectively.

 **NCCL_SOCKET_IFNAME**